A film made by Rachel Mayeri, associate professor of media studies, will be featured at the 2013 Sundance Film Festival Jan. 17–27 in Utah.

 The project premiered as an art installation at the 2011 Abandon Normal Devices Festival in Liverpool, which celebrates new cinema, digital culture and art.
 It was later displayed at The Arts Catalyst in London, the Nottingham Center for Contemporary Art and the Arts Electronica in Linz, where it won a prize for a work in progress.

-Commissioned by The Arts Catalyst, the project received financial support from the Arts Council of England, the Aix-Marseille Institute of Advanced Studies, a Wellcome Trust Arts Award and a research grant from Harvey Mudd College.
+Commissioned by The Arts Catalyst, the project received financial support from the Arts Council England and the Institute for Advanced Studies at Aix-Marseille University, a Wellcome Trust Arts Award and a research grant from Harvey Mudd College.

 A program of the nonprofit Sundance Institute, the Sundance Film Festival has introduced global audiences to some of the most groundbreaking films of the past two decades.
 The institute promotes independent storytelling to unite, inform and inspire, regardless of geo-political, social, religious or cultural differences.